 I’m Amy and I love anything creative.
-I have a Graphic Design degree which I achieved at Nottingham Trent University.
-At this point I wasn’t sure where my career would take me so I spent a few years travelling and working as a chef in high end ski chalets so I could do plenty of skiing (and eating of course).
-I loved it but I guess everyone has to grow up eventually.
-Throughout this time I was rarely seen without a camera in my hand and my love of photography began to flourish, photographing in Japan, Vietnam and New zealand to name just a few of the countries was incredible.
+I studied Graphic Design at Nottingham Trent Uni quite a long time ago now!
+At this point I wasn’t sure where my career would take me so I spent a few years travelling and working as a chef in ski chalets so I could do plenty of skiing (and eating of course).
+I was rarely seen without a camera in my hand and my love of photography began to flourish, especially photographing in Japan, Vietnam and New Zealand.

 My photography business evolved from there and word of mouth gave me the opportunity to photograph in some amazing places over the next couple of years, from Wollaton Hall in Nottingham to The London Eye and an incredible castle in Scotland.
 I grew more confident and started to enjoy photographing weddings more and more.
-Alongside the weddings I enjoy family photo shoots, photographine newborns and babies, I’m the friend that brings a camera along to every occasion as I don’t want to miss a moment. i do kick myself for giving myself so much editing to do though!
+Alongside the weddings I enjoy family photo shoots, photographing newborns and babies and I’m the friend that brings a camera along to every occasion as I don’t want to miss a moment.
+I do kick myself for giving myself so much editing to do though!

-More recently I’ve exhibited at the National Wedding Show at The NEC in Birmingham and my business has flourished, I love meeting new people, new photography challenges and I’ve set up my home studio.
-Bring on 2019, I’m excited to see what it has in store for me.
+I’ve exhibited at the National Wedding Show at The NEC in Birmingham and my business has grown, I love meeting new people and welcome new photography challenges.
+I really enjoy finding out what the next year has in store for me.